mttwdevelops/Python-Practice/readme.md

 ## July 21, 2022
 I finished and uploaded a regression analysis project in R, which can be found [here](https://github.com/mttwdevelops/Regression-Analysis-Boston-Historic-Housing-Prices).
 This focuses on data collected from Boston neighborhoods in 1970, and while the [original paper](https://www.researchgate.net/publication/4974606_Hedonic_housing_prices_and_the_demand_for_clean_air) the data was used for measured median home values based off of air quality, I focused on what specific variables are signficant in the data and built a forward regression model.
 I also updated my resume, deleting the actuarial exam portion and focusing more on work experience and projects, like the regression model I just uploaded.
 More goodies to come!

+I continued with the ZtM videos on data science and machine learning.
+Here are some things I learned:

+Data science and AI intersect at several points, and machine learning is one of them.

+Steps to Machine Learning:
+1. Importing data
+2. Cleaning the data (missing entries / columns)
+3. Splitting data into training and testing sets
+4. Create a model (importing an algorithm from a library typically)
+5. Check the output
+6. Improve the model (extra input / data or change the model)

+Tools for Machine Learning:
+- **Numpy** is for multi-dimensional arrays
+- **Pandas** is for data reading and database structuring
+- **Scikit** is for algorithms
+- **Matplotlib** is for visualizing data
+- **Jupyter notebooks** lets us step through code, pretty much the same as Rmarkdown
+- **Kaggle** is for datasets for all of our tools

 ## July 20, 2022
 I was having issues with yesterday's [Scrape.py](https://github.com/mttwdevelops/Practice-Files/blob/master/Scape.py) file, as it would turn out, I was using 'storylink' rather than 'titlelink', which was resulting in empty lists to be returned for the link variable.
 This issue is now fixed.